Liquid Silicone Rubber Injection Molding

 What is LSR Molding?

 Liquid silicone rubber, or LSR, injection molding is a thermoset process that mixes two compounds together.
-This two component compounds is heat cured in a mold along with a catalyst which results in a completed molded part.
+This two-component compound is heat cured in a mold along with a catalyst which results in a completed molded part.
 Liquid Silicone Rubber – LSR – components are produced via an injection molding process comparable to plastic injection molding.
-However there is a major difference between the two processes in that the material delivery system is cooled and the mold is heated.
+However, there is a major difference between the two processes in that the material delivery system is cooled and the mold is heated.
 Liquid silicone rubber injection molding is different from the plastic injection molding process because it centers on mechanical mixing as opposed to pressurized impingement mixing.

 Liquid silicone rubbers are cross linked via a platinum-catalyzed reaction.
-After curing, LSR’s cannot be reshaped or repurposed because it would take a high level of energy to break apart the cross linked material.
+After curing, LSR’s cannot be reshaped or repurposed because it would take a high level of energy to break apart the cross-linked material.
 The structural make-up of LSR makes it useful for a wide range of temperatures and the bonds between the silicon and oxygen atoms means the polymer will not degrade easily.
-One liquid silicone rubber’s major advantages is the chemical inertness or purity.
+One liquid silicone rubber’s major advantage is the chemical inertness or purity.
 Combined with its ability to withstand sterilization processes, this makes LSR’s ideal for many medical uses.
-Most of liquid injection molding’s, or LIM molding, is the result of the versatile properties of liquid silicone.
-Liquid silicone rubber possesses a high degree of heat resistance, high tensile strength and flexibility.
+Most of liquid injection moldings, or LIM molding, is the result of the versatile properties of liquid silicone.
+Liquid silicone rubber possesses a high degree of heat resistance, high tensile strength, and flexibility.
 LSR also is very formable and may be colored or transparent as a finished product.
-Liquid silicone may also serve as excellent insulators or conductors depending on the exact compound composition
+Liquid silicone may also serve as excellent insulators or conductors depending on the exact compound composition.